 Lee’s Soviet friends had doubts that he killed Kennedy.
-According to the memoirs of Leonid Tsagoyko, with whom Oswald once went hunting, Lee was bad at shooting, even though he was an army sniper.
+According to the memoirs of Leonid Tsagoyko, whom Oswald once went hunting with, Lee was bad at shooting, even though he was an army sniper.
 The American even couldn’t kill the hare.

 Oswalds left Minsk on May 22, 1962.
 Lee Harvey knew America, but for Marina it was full of suspense.
 She couldn’t imagine that she, a pharmacist from Minsk, would be on the cover of Time magazine.